 New Source Performance Standards.
-In 2012 and in 2014, the EPA proposed New Source Performance Standards ("NSPS") for emissions of $CO_2$ from electric generating facilities.
+In 2012 and in 2014, the EPA proposed New Source Performance Standards ("NSPS") for emissions of CO2 from electric generating facilities.
 The NSPS are strictly limited to new sources.
 The rule does not include requirements for modified sources.
-As to existing electric generating facilities, the rule states that the EPA will issue guidance for states to use as a basis to develop standards for a "best system of emissions reductions" which can include measures from $CO_2$ emissions standards to state or regional cap and trade programs to demand or supply side controls on electric generation.
+As to existing electric generating facilities, the rule states that the EPA will issue guidance for states to use as a basis to develop standards for a "best system of emissions reductions" which can include measures from CO2 emissions standards to state or regional cap and trade programs to demand or supply side controls on electric generation.
 The final rule was published on October 23, 2014.

 On June 2, 2014, the EPA issued a proposed Clean Power Plan ("CPP") that calls for a 32% reduction by 2030 in carbon emissions from existing power generation sources, when compared to 2012 levels.
-The State is required to achieve a carbon intensity level of no more than 1,621 lbs of $CO_2$ per net megawatt hour (lbs/MWH)

-by 2020 and a carbon intensity level of no more than 1,544 lbs/net MWH by 2030.
+The State is required to achieve a carbon intensity level of no more than 1,621 lbs of CO2 per net megawatt hour (lbs/MWH) by 2020 and a carbon intensity level of no more than 1,544 lbs/net MWH by 2030.
 The final CPP was to become effective on October 23, 2015.
 Following legal challenges, on February 9, 2016, the U.S. Supreme Court granted emergency stay applications preventing the EPA from implementing the CPP until the D.C.
 Circuit Court issued a judgment on the CPP's legality.
 On March 28, 2017, President Trump signed the Executive Order on Energy, which called for a review of the CPP.
 Following the review, in December 2017, the EPA released an advance notice of proposed rulemaking, initiating the formal process to repeal the CPP.
 In August 2018, the EPA issued the proposed Affordable Clean Energy ("ACE") rule, which would replace the CPP.
 The proposed ACE rule still seeks a 34% reduction by 2030 in carbon emissions, when compared to 2012 levels.
+In January 2019, the US Court of Appeals for the District of Columbia issued an opinion that vacates and remands to EPA the ACE rule.
+In June 2022, the US Supreme Court ruled against the CPP in West Virginia vs EPA.